 So, you need a mechanism to stay in touch and build value over time.

 Ignoring lead generation is a huge oversight.
-It’s totally unrealistic and it’s just not the way that the decision making process works for most data center service providers.
+It’s totally unrealistic, and it’s just not how the decision-making process works for most data center service providers.
 Even worse?
 Your company may not even get the chance to explain itself.
 Why?

 Revamp Your Marketing and Sales Funnel to Be Relevant to the Way That Decision Makers Research and Make Purchase Decisions

-According to the latest research, as much as 70% of the buyer’s journey and decision-making process is over before potential data center clients/tenants are ready to reach out to your sales team.
+According to the latest research, as much as 80%+ of the buyer’s journey and decision-making process is over before potential data center clients/tenants are ready to contact your sales team.

 This represents a huge shift.
 Prospects have far more power than they used to.
 However, it also represents an opportunity.
-If a data center can get in front of prospects well before that 70% point, it can really differentiate itself.
-The way to get in front of prospects is by using great content that generates highly-qualified, sales-ready leads.
+If a data center can get in front of prospects well before that 83% point, it can really differentiate itself.
+Getting in front of prospects is using great content that generates highly qualified, sales-ready leads.

-Long gone are the days where your sales team sends out a website link as supporting collateral after an introductory conversation takes place.
+Gone are the days when your sales team sent a website link as supporting collateral after an introductory conversation.

-Today your prospects are going through 70%+ of their decision-making process before they’re even ready to talk to your sales team.
+Today, your prospects are going through 80%+ of their decision-making process before they’re ready to talk to your sales team.

-Is your data center’s website able to efficiently convert the hot prospects into qualified leads?
+Can your data center’s website efficiently convert hot prospects into qualified leads?

-In this post, we’ve introduced you very briefly to the “why” and “how” for website lead generation.
+In this post, we’ve briefly introduced you to the “why” and “how” of website lead generation.

 How effectively is your colocation data center’s website converting its website visitors into leads?
 What have you found to be most important?
 Please let us know in the Comments box below.